 1. Planning

 Your future general manager should be recommending strategies to you, the CEO.
-One of the primary general manager job responsibilities is to ensure the creation and implementation of a plan to grow your business.
+One of the primary general manager’s responsibilities is to ensure the creation and implementation of a plan to grow your business.
 This requires evaluating your current talent and setting achievable goals to move the company forward.

-A good general manager should also be researching competitors, benchmarking against them, and staying on top of the current market.
-It’s their job to come up with a plan to meet the current demands of the market and put your business distinctly ahead of the competition.
+An excellent general manager should also research competitors, benchmark against them, and stay on top of the current market.
+It’s their job to devise a plan to meet the market’s current demands and put your business distinctly ahead of the competition.

 2. Organizing

-When hiring a general manager, you need someone who is on top of their organizational game.
-They need to attend/chair meetings and stay informed about every department’s progress to analyze current business processes and revise them as needed.
+When hiring a general manager, you need someone on top of their organizational game.
+They must attend/chair meetings and stay informed about every department’s progress to analyze and revise current business processes as needed.

 The Harvard Business Review has a fascinating article about the qualities of good general managers, and a significant component is setting achievable goals based on each department’s strengths and resources.

 It’s up to the general manager to set goals and objectives for each department.
-They need to review activities, costs, operations, and forecast data to determine department or division progress toward goals and objectives.
+They must review activities, costs, operations, and forecast data to determine department or division progress toward goals and objectives.

 3. Staffing

 Staffing is not just a job for the HR team.
 Your future general manager should oversee the hiring process, including recommending salaries, signing off on new hires, and creating a training plan.
-They should also be involved in the disciplinary process and be aware of any coachings that might take place if they’re not coaching the employees themselves.
+They should also be involved in the disciplinary process and aware of any coaching that might occur if they’re not coaching the employees themselves.

 The general manager should implement development programs for staff and offer opportunities for employees to grow in their roles.
 It’s the general manager’s job to allow avenues for the team to improve and hone their skills.